Abolfazl-Hajizade/UltraCF/README.md

 # UltraCF

-> this tool for detection cloudflare and get real ip from chcking ip-history and DNS brute forcing
+> this tool for detection cloudflare and get real ip from checking ip-history and DNS brute forcing

 requiment modules: